Introduction to profit and loss statement

 The statement records and summarizes all the income and expenditure of a company over the desired time period.
 The resultant figure is the Net Income/ Loss earned by the company.
 The “bottom line” of a Company is its other name.
 The backbone of this statement is one basic equation:

 - Introduction to profit and loss statement

 - Structure of the profit and loss statement

 The profit and loss statement has other names, too, like-

 Importance of profit and loss statement

 The Balance sheet shows the financial position of a company at a particular point in time.
 But the profit and loss statement shows the real strength and earning power of a company over a period of time.
-Also, it takes into account the accounting principles of Revenue recognition, matching, and accrual basis which makes it more important and meaningful than the Cash flow statement.
+Also, it considers the accounting principles of Revenue recognition, matching, and accrual basis, which makes it more important and meaningful than the Cash flow statement.

-A profit and loss statement is extremely important for a business for making decisions.
-It gives a clear picture of whether the company’s operations are resulting in a profit or a loss after taking into account all the related expenditures.
+A profit and loss statement is extremely important for a business to make decisions.
+It gives a clear picture of whether the company’s operations result in a profit or a loss after taking into account all the related expenditures.
 Therefore, the company can take corrective actions if there is a need.